pyequion/pyequion2/README.md

 # PyEquIon

 A pure python implementation for electrolytes chemical equilibrium.
-This is a major update from the software found in https://github.com/caiofcm/pyequion

 ## Features